Memory Log: Time : 1993/03/10 06:45:00

 The grasp on my wrist was released.
 Who is the Prime Director of CORTEX?
 Does he have an implant as well?

 Dr. Lange rushed to me and looked at my wrist.
 She had a sigh of relief when she saw no harm had been done to me.
 Regaining her composure, she calmly talked to the senior officer with the mustache.
 "This child is a billion dollar project of CORTEX sanctioned by the Department of Defence.
 He does have an implant in his head which can set off metal detection.
 I apologize for the miscommunication.
 However," she turned toward the junior officer with fire in her eyes: "this junior officer has certainly over-reacted.
 And if any harm came to this child, I am afraid that the Department of Defence will not be very content".

 This time, it was the junior officer who became pale.
-As Dr. Lange and I walked away, I heard the Senior officer talked to the junior officer in a hushed tone :" You do not want to piss off those people at the CORTEX-I know some who learned that the hard way".
+As Dr. Lange and I walked away, I heard the Senior officer whispering to the junior officer:" You do not want to piss off those people at CORTEX-I know some who learned that the hard way".